Generalized soap bubbles and the topology of manifolds with positive scalar curvature: Diameter bounds for certain surfaces

 \section{Diameter bounds for certain surfaces}

 In this section we derive diameter bounds for certain surfaces (in practice these will be stable $\mu$-bubbles in certain $3$-manifolds).
 Schoen--Yau \cite{SY:condensation} have proven that stable minimal surfaces in $3$-manifolds of positive scalar curvature satisfy such an inequality.
 Moreover, they have proven that the $1$-dimensional components of their minimal $k$-slicings satisfy a length bound \cite{SY:sing-PMT}.
-It seems that the latter result contains precisely the fact needed here, but since it is slightly involved to compare the two settings, we state and prove the following result.
+Since we will apply this slicing idea for $\mu$-bubbles (possibly with boundary), we find it convenient to state and prove the following results, analogous to the Schoen-Yau estimates \cite{SY:sing-PMT}.

-For the amusement of the reader, we use $\mu$-bubbles to give a slightly different proof from the one given in \cite{SY:condensation,SY:sing-PMT}.
+We use $\mu$-bubbles to give a slightly different proof of these diameter bounds as to compared to those in \cite{SY:condensation,SY:sing-PMT}.

 \begin{lemm} For closed $2$-dimensional Riemannian manifold $(\Sigma^2,g)$, suppose there is a smooth function $\lambda > 0$ so that

 for some $K_0 \in (0,\infty)$.
 Then $\diam_g \Sigma \leq \sqrt{\tfrac {2}{K_0}} \pi$. \end{lemm} \begin{proof}